 Bee’s Wrap Sandwich Wrap, Anthropologie, $11

-Created in 2012 by a mother of three in Vermont, Bee’s Wrap is simply made from beeswax, cotton, and tree resin—think of it as the sustainable, clean version of Ziploc and Saran Wrap.
-And this handy sandwich version is perfect, and adorable.
+Beeswax wraps are very in right now.
+For good reason—think of it as the sustainable, clean version of Ziploc and Saran Wrap.
+This version was created in 2012 by a mother of three in Vermont, and simply made from just beeswax, cotton, and tree resin.
+And this handy sandwich version is perfect and adorable.
 When you’re done eating your tasty sandwich, just wash off the wrap, let it dry and reuse.

 Keep reading about storage tips: